NolanHughes/drumverb/NOTES.md

 1. Check to make sure components are stateless
 2. Make FilteredProductsPage, ProductsPage, and SearchedProductsPage into one.

 3. I don't need rack-cors?
+(Already deleted but we'll see once deployed)
 4. Refactor more
 5. Make searching go into category array
 6. Make default filtered_by be drums and percussion || tail end of url depending on url (now it's always defaulted to drums and percussion)